eXceed 3rd: Jade Penetrate Black Package

 - 2 % negative mentions

-The music in the game has received widespread acclaim, with many reviewers praising its high-energy metal and synth compositions that enhance the gameplay experience.
-The soundtrack, primarily composed by Saitama Saisyu Heiki, is described as "face-meltingly good" and a significant draw for players, often compared favorably to other titles in the genre.
-While some critiques mention occasional inconsistencies in music looping, the overall consensus is that the soundtrack is a standout feature that elevates the game's appeal.
+The music in "Exceed 3rd - Jade Penetrate Black Package" has received widespread acclaim, with many reviewers praising its high-energy metal and synth soundtrack, which enhances the gameplay experience.
+Composed by Saitama Saisyu Heiki, the soundtrack is described as "face-meltingly good" and a significant draw for players, often considered worth the price of admission alone.
+While some critiques mention occasional issues with music looping, the overall consensus is that the soundtrack is a standout feature that elevates the game's appeal.

 “The soundtrack is face-melting good and blends well with the fast-paced, bullet hell gameplay.”